mixxxdj/mixxx/source/chapters/controlling_mixxx.rst

            the Mixxx user interface, the tooltip lists the keyboard shortcuts of the control among a description of the control.

-.. seealso:: For a list of default shortcuts, go to: :ref:`appendix-keyboard`
+.. seealso:: For a list of default shortcuts, go to :ref:`appendix-keyboard`.

 Customizing the keyboard mapping
 --------------------------------